Superior vena cava obstruction (SVCO)

 Drugs to treat blood clots

-If the blood clot is around a central line, it may be necessary to remove the line.
+Drugs called anti-coagulants can be used to treat SVCO caused by blood clots.
+These drugs help to prevent blood clots from forming.
+There are different drugs that can be used.
+If the blood clot is around a central line you may need to have the line removed.
 In this situation, your doctors will discuss other cancer treatment options with you.

 Your feelings about SVCO